George E. Stuart: Early life and education

 George Stuart was born on April 2, 1935, in Glen Ridge, New Jersey, and raised in Camden, South Carolina.
 He earned a B.A. in geology from the University of South Carolina in 1956 and later completed an M.A. at George Washington University in 1970.
-Stuart earned his Ph.D. in anthropology from the University of North Carolina at Chapel Hill in 1975.
-His dissertation, titled The Post-Archaic Occupation of Central South Carolina, focused on the archaeology of central South Carolina, reflecting his early interest in Southeastern U.S. archaeology.
-During his doctoral studies, he worked under the guidance of Professor Joffre Lanning Coe.
+Stuart earned his Ph.D. in anthropology from the University of North Carolina at Chapel Hill, during which time he worked under the guidance of Professor Joffre Lanning Coe.
+His dissertation, which he completed in 1975, is titled The Post-Archaic Occupation of Central South Carolina, and focuses on the archaeology of central South Carolina, reflecting his early interest in Southeastern U.S. archaeology..

 Career

 Stuart joined the National Geographic Society (NGS) as a staff archaeologist in 1960, eventually becoming a senior research cartographer and later senior assistant editor for archaeology at National Geographic Magazine.
 From 1994 to 1998, he chaired the NGS Committee for Research and Exploration, funding numerous archaeological projects, particularly in Mesoamerica.
 His notable contributions included cartographic works like the "Archaeological Map of Middle America: Land of the Feathered Serpent" (1968).

 Stuart co-directed the Coba Archaeological Mapping Project in Quintana Roo, Mexico and played a significant role in advancing the study of Maya hieroglyphs.
-His publications, including *The Mysterious Maya* (1977) and *Lost Kingdoms of the Maya* (1993), shaped public and scholarly understanding of Mesoamerican cultures.
+His publications, including The Mysterious Maya (1977) and Lost Kingdoms of the Maya (1993), shaped public and scholarly understanding of Mesoamerican cultures.